deiga/git-flight-rules/README.md

-# Flight rules for git
+# Flight rules for git boop

 #### What are "flight rules"?